 Over the next eight months, the plan would evolve from kidnapping to assassination, culminating in Ford’s Theater on April 14, 1865, when Booth assassinated President Abraham Lincoln.
 His own life ended with a bullet when the Union cavalry caught up with him 12 days later, about 60 miles south of Washington, D.C.

-Two months after John Wilkes Booth’s death, a major oil discovery was made on the Hyner farm of Pithole Creek.
-The “Homestead Well” wouold yield 500 barrels of oil a day – and makes many fortunes.
-History is left to wonder what path Booth and the nation might have taken had only his venture into Pennsylvania’s booming oilfields succeeded.
+Two months after John Wilkes Booth’s death, a major oilfield discovery was made on the Hyner farm of Pithole Creek.
+The “Homestead Well” would yield 500 barrels of oil a day — and make many fortunes.
+Nobody can know what path Booth and the nation might have taken had his venture into Pennsylvania’s oilfields succeeded.

-Learn more petroleum history and explore a replica the Drake cable-tool derrick at the historic well site by visiting the Drake Well Museum and Park in Titusville.
+Explore a replica cable-tool derrick at Edwin L. Drake’s historic well site by visiting the Drake Well Museum and Park in Titusville.

-Recommended Reading: Myth, Legend, Reality: Edwin Laurentine Drake and the Early Oil Industry (2009).
+Recommended Reading: Petrolia: A Brief History of the Pennsylvania Petroleum Region (1870); Sketches in Crude-Oil (1902); Myth, Legend, Reality: Edwin Laurentine Drake and the Early Oil Industry (2009).
 Your Amazon purchase benefits the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.